Black Forest Horse: Characteristics

+Breed history

 Horse breeding in the Black Forest – in what is now Baden-Württemberg – is documented from the early fifteenth century in the records of the Abbey of Saint Peter in the Black Forest.
-A type of heavy horse, the Wälderpferd, was used for forestry and farm work; it is conjectured that the Black Forest Horse derives from it.
+A type of heavy horse, the Wälderpferd, was used for logging and farm work; it is conjectured that the Black Forest Horse derives from it.
 The main area of breeding lay between the northern Hotzenwald to the south and the Kinzigtal to the north.
 Breeding was concentrated round the monasteries of St. Peter and of St. Märgen; for this reason it was formerly known as the St. Märgener Fuchs.